mgerhold/chatbot2k/README.md

 **Important Notes:**

 - The loop variable (`<element>`) cannot shadow (have the same name as) any existing variable, parameter, or store
+- The optional condition (if provided) must be a boolean expression
 - Empty list literals cannot be used in list comprehensions, as the type cannot be inferred
 - The type of the resulting list is determined by the type of the `<expression>`